MicrosoftDocs/security/security-docs/engineering/Cryptographic-Recommendations.md

 #### Initialization vectors (IV)

 All symmetric block ciphers should also be used with a cryptographically strong random number as an initialization vector.
-Initialization vectors should never be a constant value.
+Initialization vectors should never be a constant or predicable value.
 See Random Number Generators for recommendations on generating cryptographically strong random numbers.

 Initialization vectors should never be reused when performing multiple encryption operations.
 Reuse can reveal information about the data being encrypted, particularly when using streaming cipher modes like Output Feedback (OFB) or Counter (CTR).